4 Sep 2026 – 31 Jan 2027

 NGV Australia, Level 3

 Margaret Preston is a major retrospective exhibition celebrating one of Australia’s most influential modern artists.
-While celebrating Prestons important contribution to Australian art and culture this exhibition contextualises her work alongside her peers, as well as contemporary artists who have responded to her legacy.
+While celebrating Preston’s important contribution to Australian art and culture this exhibition contextualises her work alongside her peers, as well as contemporary artists who have responded to her legacy.
 As such, Margaret Preston provides a rich case study through which to explore ideas of national identity, cross-cultural influence and the complexities of a modern art practice.
 Born in Adelaide in 1875, Preston trained in Australia before travelling extensively in England and Europe, where she encountered key modernist movements including Post‑Impressionism, the Arts and Crafts movement and Japanese ukiyo‑e.
 On her return to Sydney in 1919, she became a leading advocate for modernist principles in Australia and sought to develop what she understood as a distinctly Australian visual language.
-Central to this pursuit was her use of designs and motifs drawn from the cultural material of First Peoples, which she admired for their formal qualities but approached without recognising their cultural meanings or the ethical implications of appropriation.
+To resolve her passion in defining a national art, Preston turned towards the cultural material of First Peoples, whose designs she perceived as untouched by European taste.
+Although Preston was progressive in recognising the aesthetic value of the objects and motifs she incorporated, her approach did not consider their significance to the communities from which she appropriated.
 This exhibition situates Preston within her historical context and alongside contemporary artists who respond to her legacy, offering opportunities for students to engage with both her artistic achievements and the ongoing debates her work provokes.

 Explore the range of NGV Educator-led programming or book a self-guided school visit below.
 Bookings are required for all school groups.